IBM/personal-wealth-portfolio-mgt-bot/README.md

   cp .env.example .env
   ```

-  You will need to update the credentials with the Bluemix credentials for each of the services you created in [Step 2](#2-create-bluemix-services).
+  You will need to update the credentials with the IBM Cloud credentials for each of the services you created in [Step 2](#2-create-bluemix-services).

     The `.env` file will look something like the following: